 Hunting Island State Park

 This State Park is known for a lot more than having one of the best beaches in South Carolina, and anyone who sets Hunting Island in their sights won’t have trouble figuring out what to do in between soaks in the surf.
-There is an extensive wildlife population on the island, which is famous for its bird watching.
+There is an extensive wildlife population on the island, famous for its bird watching.
 The beach is surrounded by 5,000 acres of marshy, woodland habitat, giving visitors a unique blend of landscapes.

 Colorful beach houses dot the shoreline of Surfside beach, a quieter option near bustling Myrtle Beach.
-The area has a more family-friendly atmosphere than the tourist haven of Myrtle Beach, so much so that some locals call the area ‘family beach’.
+The area has a more family-friendly atmosphere than the tourist haven of Myrtle Beach, so much so that some locals call the area’ family beach’.
 As the name implies, the beach has a calm slope onto shore, providing gentle swimming and shallow pools for the kids to splash around.

 Concerts and water parks are pumping all summer long, and lifeguards keep everything safe.
 It provides many of the same amenities as a large area while sparing the crowds.

 Seabrook Island is a collection of numerous wide-open, sandy beaches.
 With the number of options along this route, there’s bound to be a perfect slice of waterfront real estate for your next beach vacation.
-The spread-out nature of these beaches gives you more chances of finding yourself alone amongst the white sand, and is a perfect destination for those looking to get away from it all.
+The spread-out nature of these beaches gives you more chances of finding yourself alone amongst the white sand and is a perfect destination for those looking to get away from it all.

 Plenty of vacation homes line the shorefront, giving you a private view of the sunset over the water from your balcony.
 There are only two public access points to this beach, so choosing to spend a week’s vacation in one of the villas here gains you access to a premium beachfront area.

+At Cherry Grove one can have one of the best beach vacations in South Carolina!
 A small slice on the Northside of South Carolina, Cherry Grove is full of local landmarks and some of the best golf in the state.
 It is one of the smallest beaches on this list, but its amenities pull well above their weight.
 Saltwater channels wind around the streets of this laid-back stretch of sand, allowing ample opportunity to get boats in the water.

 Head to the Cherry Grove Pier to check out some of the record catches often reeled in in the area, or check out the alligators on exhibit nearby, in a protected environment, of course!